oraichain/wasmd/streaming/README.md

 # build another plugin
 go build -o streaming/streaming streaming/wasm_streaming.go

+# uncomment the below lines if you want to export more plugins
-# export env variable so the plugin can be seen by the node
+# # export env variable so the plugin can be seen by the node
-export COSMOS_SDK_WASM="{path to}/streaming/wasm_streaming"
+# export COSMOS_SDK_WASM="{path to}/streaming/wasm_streaming"

 # export your redpanda brokers
 export REDPANDA_BROKERS=<your_redpanda_brokers>